The Presidents of the United States of America (band): Post-2016: Solo work, vinyl re-release

 Following the breakup, each band member devoted time to his own solo projects.
 Ballew was the most prolific of the three, releasing albums with the Giraffes and the Tycoons, two of his side projects.
 Dederer collaborated with former Guns N' Roses bassist Duff McKagan as the Gentlemen and in McKagan's perennial hard rock band Loaded, contributing to the 2001 album Dark Days.
 Finn played drums for several bands, including Nevada Bachelors, Fastbacks, and Love Battery, his original band.

 In 2009, Ballew began recording and performing as children's artist Caspar Babypants and has since released numerous albums under that moniker.

-In 2020, the band used Kickstarter to re-issue their debut album for the 25th anniversary of its original release as a green-colored vinyl.
+In 2020, the band used Kickstarter to reissue their debut album on green vinyl for the 25th anniversary of its original release.
 Different pledge tier levels were available that provided extras such as the ability to get the LP signed, anniversary t-shirts, enamel pins, etc.

 On December 6, 2022, the band announced a limited-edition vinyl reissue of their demo tape Froggystyle.
 On February 24, 2023, it was released on streaming services such as Spotify and Apple Music.

 Musical style

 The Presidents of the United States of America have been most frequently described as alternative rock and pop-punk.
 Their musical style has also been called post-grunge.
-Although they have been fairly consistently labelled as grunge by the media, The New York Times, at the time of their debut in 1995, considered them "an antidote to the misery and self-absorption of grunge".
+Although they have often been labeled as grunge by the media, The New York Times, at the time of their debut in 1995, considered them "an antidote to the misery and self-absorption of grunge".
 The Washington Post claimed that the band, "without a hint of angst", "have revived the pleasures of pure pop".

-The band was notable for the modified stringing of their instruments, which used a reduced number of unusually heavy strings.
-Ballew's configuration was a basitar, a two-string bass with .060 gauge (C#) and .036 gauge (G#) strings, while Dederer used a guitbass, a three-string guitar with .065 gauge (C# low), .045 gauge (G#), and .035 gauge (C# high) strings.
-These setups were such that they would always produce a chord when all the strings were held down on the same fret, regardless of which fret was used.
+The band used unusual instruments: Ballew's basitar and Dederer's guitbass.
+Both were regular guitars, but the basitar had only two strings (both heavy-gauge) and was played through a bass amplifier, and the guitbass had three strings that Dederer played "like a bass" through a guitar amplifier.
+Both instruments were tuned to an open C♯5 chord.
+"A lot of time we just play the exact same thing", Ballew said.
+"It kind of works.
+It makes the music really straightforward and satisfying to listen to.
+We don't get too fancy".